There are many different reasons why you may be experiencing male hair loss. Below are a few of the reasons:

 40% of men will show noticeable hair loss by the age of 35

-Hereditary hair loss can come from your mother’s or father’s side of the family
+Hereditary hair loss in men can come from your mother’s or father’s side of the family

 By the age of 60, 65% of men will experience hair loss